-'The Perfect Crime': Brilliant Mónica Cervera tour de force in Alex de la Iglesia's pitch-black comedy
+‘The Perfect Crime’: Mónica Cervera tour de force in pitch-black Alex de la Iglesia comedy

-In Alex de la Iglesia's daringly subversive, pitch-black comedy The Perfect Crime / Crimen ferpecto, the ambitious, suave Rafael (Guillermo Toledo) has two major goals in life: to bed every beautiful woman in sight and to become the manager of the clothing department at one of Madrid's top department stores.
+In Alex de la Iglesia’s daringly subversive, pitch-black comedy The Perfect Crime / Crimen ferpecto, the suave, go-getting Rafael (Guillermo Toledo) has two major goals in life: to bed every beautiful woman in sight and to become the clothing department manager at one of Madrid’s top department stores.

 A heated confrontation between Rafael and his newly appointed boss leads to the latter’s accidental death.
 In a panic, Rafael instinctively tries to hide the body.
 He is unaware that someone has overheard the fatal argument.

-That someone turns out to be Lourdes (Mónica Cervera) a shy, nail-biting salesgirl whom Rafael abhors because he finds her ugly.
-In the past, Lourdes used to become an emotional wreck whenever she crossed paths with the sensuous Rafael; now, things are different.
+That someone turns out to be Lourdes (Mónica Cervera) a nail-biting, pathologically shy salesgirl whom Rafael abhors because he finds her ugly.
+In the past, Lourdes used to become an emotional wreck whenever she crossed paths with the sensuous Rafael, but now a magical transformation takes place.

 Mónica Cervera: ‘The Perfect Crime’ show-stopper

-While speaking to the audience at the AFI FEST screening of The Perfect Crime, Alex de la Iglesia – who also co-wrote the screenplay with Jorge Guerricaechevarría – explained that he was a “freak,” and therefore could relate to the film's twisted, wide-eyed, big-nosed heroine – a character that wouldn't remind anyone of Marilyn Monroe or Jayne Mansfield or Angelina Jolie.
+While speaking to the audience at the AFI FEST screening of The Perfect Crime, Alex de la Iglesia – who also co-wrote the screenplay with Jorge Guerricaechevarría – explained that, as a “freak,” he could relate to the film’s wide-eyed, big-nosed, twisted heroine – a character that wouldn’t remind anyone of Marilyn Monroe or Jayne Mansfield or Angelina Jolie.
 But no matter.

-As the homely, mousy, deceptively insecure salesgirl who turns out to be a fiercely determined, sexually insatiable, all-seeing Medusa, Mónica Cervera – in a role written expressly for her – is a unique kind of antiheroine.
-Whenever Cervera is on screen, this Spanish-speaking Rosalind Russell with a fiercely sharp edge lifts The Perfect Crime to the realm of classic (black) comedy.
+As the mousy, homely, deceptively insecure salesgirl who turns out to be a fiercely determined, sexually insatiable, all-seeing Medusa, Mónica Cervera, in a role written expressly for her, is a unique kind of antiheroine.
+Whenever Cervera is on screen, this Spanish-speaking “working woman” – à la Rosalind Russell or Jean Arthur, with the addition of a blood-drawing edge – lifts The Perfect Crime to the realm of classic (black) comedy.

-As a plus, Alex de la Iglesia and Jorge Guerricaechevarría come up with a few outrageous, politically incorrect bits that would have done fellow Spaniard Pedro Almodóvar proud, including an uproarious dinner-table conversation involving Lourdes' mother and sister.
-The latter is a precocious – and sociopathic – 8-year-old girl who, much to mom's annoyance, claims she can't eat her dinner because she became pregnant after being raped by her gym teacher, who also gave her AIDS.
+As a plus, de la Iglesia and Guerricaechevarría come up with a few outrageously un-PC segments that would have done fellow Spaniard Pedro Almodóvar proud, including an uproarious family dinner conversation centered on Lourdes’ mother (Gracia Olayo) and sister (Alicia Andújar).
+The latter is a precocious – and sociopathic – 8-year-old who, much to Mom’s annoyance, claims she can’t eat because she became pregnant after being raped by her gym teacher, who also gave her AIDS.

 The Perfect Crime / Crimen ferpecto (2004)